tweber225/atsbindings/README.md

 ## Features Not Included
 - **High-Level API:**\
-  A more pythonic interface is beyond the scope of this project.
+  A more pythonic interface is beyond the scope of this wrapper package.
+See the [Dirigo plugin](https://github.com/dirigo-developers/dirigo-alazar) for a higher level API.
 - **Single-Port Acquisitions:**\
   Deprecated, lower-performance data transfer method.
 - **Linux Support:**\